joshLong145/cli/docs/docs/07-cli.md

 ## ignite network chain join

 Request to join a network as a validator

+**Synopsis**

+The "join" command is used by validators to send a request to join a blockchain.
+The required argument is a launch ID of a blockchain.
+The "join" command expects that the validator has already setup a home directory for the blockchain and has a gentx either by running "ignite network chain init" or initializing the data directory manually with the chain's binary.

+By default the "join" command just sends the request to join as a validator.
+However, often a validator also needs to request an genesis account with a token balance to afford self-delegation.

+The following command will send a request to join blockchain with launch ID 42 as a validator and request to be added as an account with a token balance of 95000000 STAKE.

+  ignite network chain join 42 --amount 95000000stake

+A request to join as a validator contains a gentx file.
+Ignite looks for gentx in a home directory used by "ignite network chain init" by default.
+To use a different directory, use the "--home" flag or pass a gentx file directly with the  "--gentx" flag.

+Since "join" broadcasts a transaction to the Ignite blockchain, you will need an account on the Ignite blockchain.
+During the testnet phase, however, Ignite automatically requests tokens from a faucet.

 ```
 ignite network chain join [launch-id] [flags]